jkoestner/folioflex/README.md

 - trackers
 - crypto

-It also can be run locally by going to the project root folder and running:
+It also can be run locally by going to the project root folder and running below.
+There are a number of environment variables listed in constants to be able to run locally.

 ```python
 python app.py